conduktor/conduktor-docs/docs/testing/features/building-tests/tasks/http-task.md

 #### Basic Auth

-Add the username and _optional_ password in the provided inputs
+Add the username and _optional_ password in the provided inputs.

 #### Bearer Token